picture of honoree

 The Grants for Active Student Participants (GRASP) endowment was created in 2006 through the generosity of Union's Executive Board members and was named in honor of past Unions' Executive Director Andy Smith in 2013. $1,500 is awarded to each recipient.
 The purpose of the William Andrew Smith, Jr. GRASP Award is to encourage and facilitate continued participation, particularly by freshman and sophomore students, in University Unions committees and programs.
 It provides awards to students who have demonstrated leadership qualities, an enthusiasm for campus citizenship and solid academic performance.

-The 2024 recipients of the GRASP award are Thien Nguyen and Janice Kim, both originally from Houston.
+The 2025 recipients of the GRASP award are Adrita Rahman, Peyton Wade, and Harshpreet Kaur.
 The awardees impressed the committee with their leadership, commitment and enthusiasm through their work with the University Unions’ Campus Events + Entertainment organization.
 These students exhibit the core values of UT Austin, and the selection committee believes they will continue to positively contribute to the Unions and create opportunities for their peers.

-The GRants for Active Student Participants (GRASP) endowment was created in 2006 through the generosity of the University Unions Advisory Council.
-It was renamed the William Andrew Smith, Jr. GRASP Award in 2013.
-Stipends are awarded yearly to up to two students who have demonstrated leadership qualities, an enthusiasm for campus citizenship, and who, for various reasons, might be unable to participate without support.
-Preference is given to freshmen and sophomores.
+Stipends are awarded yearly to students who have demonstrated leadership qualities, an enthusiasm for campus citizenship, and who, for various reasons, might be unable to participate without support.